wizearchitect/flowise-chatbot-test/README.md

-# Welcome to Prestahop @github/wizeaechitect!
+# Welcome to AI Synthetica !